qaalabs/DE5M4/trainer/day1-ex3.md

 ## Simple Follow-Up Visual Activity (Optional, 10-15 minutes)

-If you want a very light hands-on component, add this simple visualization:
+If you want a very light hands-on component, add this simple visualisation:

 ### "From Waterfall to Agile" Activity